Sayandeepmaity/gseep/README.md

 ### **Inference and Post-Processing**
 After model training, we performed predictions on unseen satellite tiles.
 Post-processing included:

 - Conversion of predicted outputs into binary masks.
-- Optional re-projection of segmentation results onto geographic coordinates for downstream analysis.

 This concludes Phase 1, providing a solid base for the solar potential estimation to be integrated in the next phase.